ClementTsang/cargo-action/README.md

 A simple GitHub Action to invoke cargo/cross and commands.
 Inputs and usage inspired by action-rs' [cargo action](https://github.com/actions-rs/cargo), with dtolnay's [rust-toolchain](https://github.com/dtolnay/rust-toolchain) as reference.

 Written for use in personal projects, though feel free to use it on your own.
-May or may not work for your use case.
+Big fat disclaimer though that it may or may not work for your use case - if that's the case, I'm open to issue reports and PRs.

 ## Inputs